Drip Marketing Best Practices for Recruiters

 Recruiters have the option to set up communication to engage and — even more importantly — reengage with candidates on the same thread.

 Following up on the same thread will give the impression that the messages are not automated and that it is a more authentic conversation — one that is two-way and that acknowledges previous dialogue.
 This also makes it easier for the passive candidate to view the recruiter’s original, customized message, which details the specifics of the position and the reason why the recruiter thinks the candidate would be a good fit.
 This is particularly important for intermittent conversations that occur over longer periods of time.

-When done correctly, drip marketing can make quite an impact.
+When done correctly, drip marketing can make quite an impact in the employment market.
 A strong drip marketing campaign can be an effective tool for both corporate recruiters and agency recruiters.
 With the corporate recruiter, each message is a chance to elaborate on why the candidate should come work at their company, highlighting company culture, career growth opportunities, exciting challenges, and job role fits.
 For the agency recruiter, drip marketing is a great way to keep candidates warm over time, build more meaningful relationships with key talent, and stay on their radars for future roles and referrals.

 In a live test with 50 candidates in a drip marketing program, only 17.65 percent of candidate responses came to the first, heavily customized email, which is a respectable response rate (due to the heavy customization of the content, as opposed to generic, non-relevant outreach).
 However, 26 percent came on the second email, 24 percent came on the third email, and a whopping 32 peercent came on the final “I guess you’re not interested” email in the drip program.
 Of course, a drip marketing program can be much longer, depending on the amount of content you have, but this was just a basic case study.
 Still, 82 percent of responses came after the first message, underscoring the importance of this sort of follow-up — in this case, a follow-up that was automated in nature.